ros-drivers/ros2_ouster_drivers/README.md

 ### Additional Lidar Units
 To create a new lidar for this driver, you only need to make an implementation of the `ros2_ouster::SensorInterface` class and include any required SDKs.
 Then, in the `driver_types.hpp` file, add your new interface as a template of the `OusterDriver` and you're good to go.

 You may need to add an additional `main` method for the new templated program, depending if you're using components.
-If it uses another underlying SDK other than `OS1` you will also need to create new processors for it as the processors are bound to a specific unit as the data formatting may be different.
-If they are the same, you can reuse the `OS1` processors.
+If it uses another underlying SDK other than `sensor` you will also need to create new processors for it as the processors are bound to a specific unit as the data formatting may be different.
+If they are the same, you can reuse the `sensor` processors.

 ## Lifecycle